1-ASH-1/flask-iot-sensors-reader/README.md

   ### front end
-   on front end we will use free html template of my made using chart.js and some css so to make it easy for u you will find the part on static/index/front_end_reader.js
-   wich keep sending requests to api route to get our devices values wich looks like that
+On the frontend, we will use a free HTML template that I created using Chart.js and some custom CSS.
+To make it easier for you, you will find the relevant part in static/index/front_end_reader.js, which continuously sends requests to the api route to get the device values.
+The response from the API will look like this:

    ![image](https://github.com/user-attachments/assets/e20ef63c-7122-4d8a-91d4-8e3aa97750d1)

-  i know you are convisued let me explane the code above is part of my read for device tuya AS90W so your code will be like that
+I know you might be confused, so let me explain.
+The code above is part of my method to read the device Tuya AS90W.
+Your code will look like this:

   ![image](https://github.com/user-attachments/assets/dfe82a61-4b41-48a2-b69b-8022cfc86e57)

-  so now you can use the devices json respone to do somethings with ur values to make it easy for u i made  javescript method called update that take the html chart div id of ur read sansor and the value
+Now, you can use the devices' JSON response to work with your values.
+To make it easier for you, I created a JavaScript method called update that takes the HTML chart div ID of your read sensor and the corresponding value.

      update(chartid,value)